Theodore J. Williams, Jr

 Ted Williams received national recognition as lead trial counsel in the successful defense of Kimberly-Clark Corporation in that company’s first toxic shock syndrome trial (Stanley v.
 Kimberly-Clark Corporation), for a defense verdict in the first product liability case tried nationwide on the issue of seat restraint devices in underground mining vehicles (Poston v.
 S & S Corporation, a division of Ingersoll-Rand) and for a defense verdict in the first case tried by the railroad industry regarding the alleged development of carpal tunnel syndrome in locomotive engineers (Pryor v National Railroad Passenger Corporation).
-Additionally, over the past four years, two of his trials have been listed among the top defense verdicts in the State of Missouri by Missouri Lawyers Weekly.
+Additionally, over the years, many of his trials have been listed among the top defense verdicts in the State of Missouri by Missouri Lawyers Weekly.

 While his trial practice has primarily been in high-exposure jury cases in Missouri and Illinois, to include Madison and St. Clair Counties, he regularly defends corporations and insurance companies throughout the Midwest.
-This includes cases from Colorado to Indiana and from Minnesota to Arkansas.
+This includes cases from Colorado and Oklahoma to Indiana and from Minnesota to Arkansas.

 Mr. Williams is a Fellow of the Litigation Counsel of America, has been elected to the rank of Advocate in the American Board of Trial Advocates and has also been elected to membership in the Federation of Defense and Corporate Counsel as well as the International Association of Defense Counsel.
 Since 1994, Mr. Williams has been listed in two categories in the Best Lawyers in America® (Railroad Law and Personal Injury Litigation) and in Missouri and Kansas Super Lawyers.
 He has also been included in Super Lawyers Business Edition, a national recognition of top attorneys in business-related fields, for his civil litigation work.

 Ted Williams was commissioned in 1969 through the Army ROTC Program at Purdue University.
-He served three years on active duty as a Line Officer, rising to Command an Armored Cavalry Troop of the 9thCavalry.
+He served three years on active duty as a Line Officer, ultimately commanding an Armored Cavalry Troop of the 9thCavalry.
 While in the Reserves, he commanded an Infantry Company, as well as the Combat Support Company of an Infantry Battalion.
 He also served in various staff positions, both as an Operations and as an Intelligence Officer at Battalion and Brigade level.
 He left the service as a Captain in 1980.
 In 1990 he applied for a Commission in the Judge Advocate General Corps.
 Ted’s most recent assignment was as Chief of Criminal Law for the United States Army Air Defense Artillery Center at Ft.
 Bliss, Texas.
 In 2007 he retired from the Army with the Rank of Lieutenant Colonel.